AdaptableTools/example-adaptable-openfin-integration/README.md

 If you export 'All Data' to Excel from the OpenFin toolbar it will automatically open Excel (assuming you have a version on your machine) and the spreadsheet will update every 2 seconds as the Grid ticks.

 ## Licences

-A licence for AdapTable provides access to all product features as well as quarterly updates and enhancements through the lifetime of the licence, comprehensive support, and access to all 3rd party libraries.
+An AdapTable Licence provides access to all product features as well as quarterly updates and enhancements through the lifetime of the licence, comprehensive support, and access to all 3rd party libraries.

-Licences can be purchased individually, for a team (minimum 30 end-users), for an organisation or for integration into software for onward sale.
+Licences can be purchased individually, for a team, for an organisation or for integration into software for onward sale.

-We can make a trial licence available for a short period of time to allow you to try out AdapTable for yourself.
+We can make a Trial Licence available for a short period of time to allow you to try out AdapTable for yourself.

 Please contact [`sales@adaptabletools.com`](mailto:sales@adaptabletools.com) for more information.

 ## Help

 Developers can learn how to access AdapTable programmatically at [AdapTable Documentation](https://docs.adaptabletools.com).

+Here you can see a large number of AdapTable demos each showing a different feature, function or option in AdapTable.

+## Demo

+To see AdapTable in action visit our [Demo Site](https://www.adaptabletools.com/demos) which contains a few larger demos.

 ## More Information

 General information about Adaptable Tools is available at our [Website](http://www.adaptabletools.com)

 ## Support

 For all support enquiries please email [`support@adaptabletools.com`](mailto:support@adaptabletools.com) or [raise a Support Ticket](https://adaptabletools.zendesk.com/hc/en-us/requests/new).